Scholarship funding available!

 POLS 542/642- War, Diplomacy & Statebuilding

 ECON 448 - Development Economics

-Program Cost: Students pay significantly discounted tuition for this program.
-A complete student budget worksheet for the summer 2018 program can be found here.
-Students should take a copy of this worksheet to their financial aid advisor to determine how their aid may apply to the program cost.
+Program Cost: Student budget worksheet (summer 2020 program).
+Students should take a copy of this worksheet to their financial aid advisor PRIOR to the application deadline to determine how their aid may apply to the program cost.